 When confronted with such problems, data scientists will always take a similar approach, whatever the X and Y:

 - Analyze the data and extract features relevant to the problem

 - Train an algorithm on the data, analyze the errors and interpret the results

 - Iterate until the algorithm is best performing

 We will go through these steps one by one.
 Describing data-science best practices, highlighting the most useful tools in machine learning, and showing the most common mistakes you can find (even in published literature!)

 Hardware, Software, Knowledge

 Before talking about Machine Learning, we should talk about machines.
-While you can start with any laptop for projects involving only a few megabytes of Excel spreadsheets, our project would be very painful to handle without an adequate hardware setup, due to the size of the dataset and its complexity (here 3D images):
+While you can start with any laptop for projects involving only a few megabytes of Excel spreadsheets.
+Our project would be very painful to handle without an adequate hardware setup.
+This is due to the size of the dataset and its complexity (here 3D images):

 As such, a good machine for this project would have:

-- A SSD disk to store and quickly load the data: at the end of the project we had ~500GB of data
+- An SSD disk to store and quickly load the data.
+At the end of the project we had ~500GB of data

 - A lot of RAM (e.g. 128GB) to perform in-memory operations on large chunks of the data